l2dnjsrud/ComfyUI-stylecodes/README.md

 Notes:
-The current implimentation is overfit to the dataset, fixable later The source dataset isn't trained on digital art or cartoon or anime or realism, don't expect those to work very well.
+The current implimentation is overfit to the dataset, fixable later The source dataset is trained on generated digital art and not cartoon or anime or realism, don't expect those to work very well.